Tewxx/RobloxAccGen/README.md

 ##

-A Roblox Account Generator!
+A Roblox Account Generator! | Made with ♥ by Tewxx

-**New!** There is a compiled version in the releases tab if you would prefer that!
+**New!** There is a compiled exe version in the releases tab if you would prefer that!

 <div align="left">
   <img src="https://img.shields.io/github/last-commit/Tewxx/RobloxAccGen" alt="GitHub last commit"/>